Getting started on a new journey can be tough.

 Rather than focusing on everything you don’t have, start focusing on everything you do have and how lucky you are!
 YOU HAVE EVERYTHING YOU NEED RIGHT NOW!
 You’re capable of doing anything you want to do!
 So, make the most of it.
 Be grateful for the life you have and go out there and go get whatever it is that you want!
 It’s there for the taking.

 20. Find support

 They say “a problem shared, is a problem halved”.
 That is referred to sharing your problem with one person.
-Now, imagine dividing your problems between over 4,000 people?
+Now, imagine dividing your problems among over 4,000 people?
 Sound good?
-Well make sure you join our group – it’s jam packed full of like-minded people, motivating, inspiring and supporting each other to go out there and make things happen.
+Well make sure you join our group – it’s jam-packed full of like-minded people, motivating, inspiring and supporting each other to go out there and make things happen.
 You can join right now for free by clicking here.

 If none of that works, you’ll find me on the ‘Hunger Start Community Network’ group, drop me a message and I’ll give you a few extra pointers!

 Hope to see you there soon.